Display your locator in multiple languages based on the language set in the user's browser.

 Requirements: For Standard Translation, Web Plus or any web subscription.
 For Custom Translation, Web Premium with Custom Translation Subscription.

-Bullseye's multi language support detects the user's preferred language based upon the culture settings in the browser.
+Bullseye's multi language support detects the user's preferred language based upon the culture settings in their browser.
 This enables you to automatically display the locator in the user's language when they arrive at the locator page.
-Optionally, a drop down menu may be added to let the user manually select a language in case there is an issue with the browser communicating with Bullseye, or if the user wants to switch between languages.
+Optionally, a drop down menu may be added to let the user manually select a language in case there is an issue with the browser communicating with Bullseye, or if the user wants to change the language.

 Bullseye offers a standard translation option with all paid web subscriptions which uses a preset, non editable translation.
 Categories, Attributes, and supplied location data (addresses, etc.) cannot be translated with the standard translation.
 For enterprise clients we offer a custom translation option which can be purchased as an add-on to a web premium subscription.
 The custom translation includes the ability to translate Categories, Attributes, and location data.
 You may also enter your own translations to override our preset translation.